All sections of trails are OPEN. Check Trail Status for details and information

 Scroll down to check status for each trail section.

-All sections of Mountains to Sea remain open but please make safe sensible decisions.
+Most sections of Mountains to Sea remain open all year but please make safe sensible decisions when weather forecasts are extremely wet.
+Papa country can be a challenge - discover more information here.

 Please note the weather in the Mangapurua Valley may differ from this.